 In our scope discovery sprint STRIDE, which is also generally the first two weeks of the app journey, we do a thorough analysis of the legacy architecture in place to understand the necessary integration requirements.

 In order to achieve a complete business solution and not just a standalone app, often we develop a supporting backend and APIs to provide developers an environment to store or exchange data.
 The business case may also need an administration panel to manage app content, users and analytics, which involves additional development effort, and they may need to acquire cloud-based infrastructure to host the backend and supporting APIs.

 Costs for this step vary depending on the complexity and extent of the functionality of the backend.
 At SUSH we apply best standards of Continuous Deployment and create cloud-native apps for seamless deployment and scalability.

 Finally, you’ve got to think about the cost of maintaining the app product.
 Apps require maintenance even if there hasn’t been a great deal of change in the scale or functionality of the product.
 It may account for 15-20% of the original investment in the development.

 Technology does not remain static, and therefore at SUSH we provide an ongoing partnership with our customers to make sure the product we develop remains highly functional and continually engaging.

 If you’re still asking yourself ‘How much does it cost to develop an app for my business?', remember that planning and setting a budget goes a long way.
 As does engaging in a dialogue with your development team, who can guide you towards rolling out the best, most cost efficient version of the app you want and need.

-A well developed app can produce a great return on investment.
-If you have an idea and can't wait to bring it to life, SUSH Mobile can get you started right away.
+A well developed mobile app can produce a great return on investment.
+If you have an idea and can't wait to bring it to life, SUSH Labs can get you started right away.